 Here are some popular island-hopping suggestions:

 Tip: One of the top destinations to visit when in Crete is the island of Gavdos.
 The remote island off the south coast of Crete is one of the most peaceful and unspoilt destinations in Greece.
 It’s great for carefree vacation on the beach and it’s popular with campers and nudists!
 To get to Gavdos, you can catch the boat from Sfakia, Agia Galini or Paleochora.

-Start your island-hopping experience from Crete and check our ferry route map for inspiration!
+Start your island-hopping experience from Crete and check our Map of ferries for inspiration!
 Find schedules and fares for all ferries from Crete, to plan your trip in the Aegean Sea.

 Early evening walk at the port of Chania